surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 this method through the years.

 In this method, simple human-readable plain text files provide tuning information to the instrument.
-Scale files with the suffix .SCL contain information about the frequencies notes can be tuned to, and keyboard mapping files with the .KBM suffix determine how those frequencies should be layed out across the MIDI note numbers (and thus in effect across the keyboard or piano roll.
+Scale files with the suffix .scl contain information about the frequencies notes should be tuned to, and keyboard mapping files with the .kbm suffix determine how those frequencies should be laid out across the MIDI note numbers (and thus in effect across the keyboard or piano roll.

 This tuning info is handled individually by each instance of a software instruments.
-So if you have 5 copies of Surge XT loaded and want them all to play in tune with each other, you'll need to load the SCL/KBM files into each copy.
+So if you have 5 copies of Surge XT, and want them all to play in tune with each other, you'll need to load the SCL/KBM files into each copy.
 This makes for some repetitive work, but the advantage is that you can use multiple tunings at the same time if you wish.